 Having 4 kids we have learned a few things about saving money on babies everything from diapers to feedings and more!

-Breastfeed. please don’t get me wrong, Breastfeeding is not free by any means but it is much cheaper than formula feeding.
-We have kids that we formula fed and some we breastfed and we saved a bunch more money breastfeeding.
+Breastfeed.
+Please don't get me wrong, Breastfeeding is not free by any means but it is much cheaper than formula feeding.
+We have kids that we formula-fed and some we breastfed and we saved a bunch more money breastfeeding.
 Check out what I wish I knew before I started breastfeeding.

 Pay cash.
 We try to pay cash for everything we can instead of putting it on a credit card or taking out a loan.
-Plus by paying cash, we tend to get a better deal vs taking out a loan.
+Plus by paying cash, we tend to get a better deal than taking out a loan.

 Avoid Temptation.
-To avoid impulse purchases, it’s best to avoid temptation.
+To avoid impulse purchases, it's best to avoid temptation.
 That is why I suggest only grocery shopping monthly.
 Other ways to avoid temptation are to avoid the mall.
 Toss junk mail without sorting through it.
 Cancel all magazine subscriptions even the free ones.
-Fewer ads in the house means the less temptation you will have.
+Fewer ads in the house mean less temptation you will have.
 Canceling your cable will help as well!

 Saving Money on Entertainment

 Take advantage of free weekends.
-Many local attractions, museums and others will offer free weekends a few times a year.
+Many local attractions, museums, and others will offer free weekends a few times a year.
 Take advantage of them!

 Memberships.
-Have a local attraction your family loves like a zoo, museum or amusement park?
+Have a local attraction your family loves like a zoo, museum, or amusement park?
 Consider getting a membership so you can go anytime you want for free for an entire year.

 Kids eat free nights.
 If you are planning to eat out, look for places where kids free normally you can get 2 free kids meals for every adult entree bought.
 For us, that means all 4 of our kids eat free.
 If you have say, 7 kids have one kid order a cheap adult meal and you can 6 free kids meals, see where I'm going with this?